Frequently asked questions (FAQ)

 Are the teachers and supervisors native speakers?

 What do the students learn during the lessons?

 During the lessons, we want to help the students improve their language skills.
 We aim to reduce their inhibitions when using the language in real life situations.
 At the same time, they learn a lot about the host country – its culture and historical background.

 Do you provide books, pens, paper, workbooks?
 What do we need to bring for school?

 All course materials are provided but we advise that students bring a pencil case with them to the lessons.

 How many supervisors are responsible for the children?

-On our junior courses the degree of supervision and support depends on the age of the students: Our staff ratio on campus for the age group 10-12 years is 1:10 and for 13-17 years is 1:15.
+On our junior courses the degree of supervision and support depends on the age of the students: Our staff ratio on campus for the age group 10-12 years is 1:10, for 13-15 years is 1:15 and for students aged 16-17 is 1:20.
 However, supervision groups during activities on or off campus have different ratios per member of staff of up to 15 students for 10-12 year olds and up to 25 students for 13-17 year olds, depending on the situation.
 Students will be divided into small groups with one responsible supervisor for daily meetings (TTTs).
 Please see our supervision concept for a detailed description.

 - What to do with passports/documents when the student arrives?
 Where to keep them to make sure that they are safe?

 The students can give their documents and money to our staff members who can keep it in their locked office.

 - What if a student can’t explain what he wants because of his poor level of English/German/French?

 Our team members come from many different countries, therefore there is a high chance that we have someone who speaks the native languages of the student in the centre.
 In other cases we have always found ways to understand each other.
 In our centres in Germany and France all staff members speak English as well.